-- The input range of the DOC column in the pocket table has been expanded to 32 characters, see "Pocket table for tool changer", page 198 - Commands D15, D31 and D32 from predecessor controls no longer generate ERROR blocks during import.
+- The input range of the DOC column in the pocket table has been expanded to 32 characters, see "Pocket table for tool changer", page 210 - Commands D15, D31 and D32 from predecessor controls no longer generate ERROR blocks during import.
 When simulating or running an NC program with these commands, the control interrupts the NC program with an error message that helps you to find an alternative implementation - Miscellaneous functions M104, M105, M112, M114, M124, M134, M142, M150, M200 - M204 from predecessor controls no longer generate ERROR blocks during import.
-When simulating or running an NC program with these miscellaneous functions, the control interrupts the NC program with an error message that helps you to find an alternative implementation, see "Comparison: Miscellaneous functions", page 624 - The maximum file size of files output with D16 F-Print has been increased from 4 KB to 20 KB - The Preset.PR preset table is write-protected in Programming operating mode, see "Saving the datums in the preset table", page 468 - The input range of the Q parameter list for defining the QPARA tab on the status display consists of 132 input positions, see "Displaying Q parameters (QPARA tab)", page 87 - Manual calibration of the touch probe with fewer pre-positioning movements, see "Calibrating 3-D touch probes ", page 485 - The position display takes into account the DL oversizes programmed in the T block, selectable as an oversize of the workpiece or tool, see "Delta values for lengths and radii", page 187 - In single block mode the control executes each point individually with point pattern cycles and G79 PAT, see "Program run", page 536 - Rebooting the control is no longer possible with the END key but with the RESTART soft key, see "Switch-off", page 452 - The control displays the contouring feed rate in manual mode, see "Spindle speed S, feed rate F and miscellaneous function M", page 465 - Deactivate tilting in manual mode is only possible via the 3D-ROT menu, see "Activating manual tilting:", page 509 - Machine parameter maxLineGeoSearch (no. 105408) has been increased to max.
-50000, see "Machine-specific user parameters", page 586 - The name of software option number 8 has changed, see "Software options", page 8
+When simulating or running an NC program with these miscellaneous functions, the control interrupts the NC program with an error message that helps you to find an alternative implementation, see "Comparison: Miscellaneous functions", page 666 - The maximum file size of files output with D16 F-Print has been increased from 4 KB to 20 KB - The Preset.PR preset table is write-protected in Programming operating mode, see "Saving the datums in the preset table", page 504 - The input range of the Q parameter list for defining the QPARA tab on the status display consists of 132 input positions, see "Displaying Q parameters (QPARA tab)", page 91 - Manual calibration of the touch probe with fewer pre-positioning movements, see "Calibrating 3-D touch probes (option 17)", page 521 - The position display takes into account the DL oversizes programmed in the T block, selectable as an oversize of the workpiece or tool, see "Delta values for lengths and radii", page 199 - In single block mode the control executes each point individually with point pattern cycles and G79 PAT, see "Program run", page 572 - Rebooting the control is no longer possible with the END key but with the RESTART soft key, see "Switch-off", page 484 - The control displays the contouring feed rate in manual mode, see "Spindle speed S, feed rate F and miscellaneous function M", page 497 - Deactivate tilting in manual mode is only possible via the 3D-ROT menu, see "Activating manual tilting:", page 545 - Machine parameter maxLineGeoSearch (no. 105408) has been increased to max.
+50000, see "Machine-specific user parameters", page 624 - The names of software options number 8, 9 and 21 have changed, see "Software options", page 8

-New and modified cycle functions 77185x-02
+New and modified cycle functions 81760x-02

-- Cycle G270 CONTOUR TRAIN DATA has been added - Cycle G139 CYL.
-SURFACE CONTOUR has been added (option 1) - The character set of Machining Cycle G225 ENGRAVING has been expanded with the CE character, ß, the @ character and system time - Cycles G252-G254 have been expanded with the optional parameter Q439 - Cycle G122 ROUGH-OUT has been expanded by the optional parameters Q401, Q404 - Cycle G484 CALIBRATE IR TT has been expanded by the optional parameter Q536
+- New cycle G239 ASCERTAIN THE LOAD for LAC (Load Adapt.
+Control) load-dependent adaptation of control parameters (option 143) - Cycle G270 CONTOUR TRAIN DATA has been added (option 19) - Cycle G139 CYL.
+SURFACE CONTOUR has been added (option 1) - The character set of Machining Cycle G225 ENGRAVING has been expanded with the CE character, ß, the @ character and system time - Cycles G252-G254 (option 19) have been expanded with the optional parameter Q439 - Cycle G122 ROUGH-OUT (option 19) has been expanded by the optional parameters Q401, Q404 - Cycle G484 CALIBRATE IR TT (option 17) has been expanded by the optional parameter Q536